IshaanAdarsh/Notes/Fundamental Analysis/Fun_Analysis_notes.md

 - Deals with intangible and imprecise information that is difficult to quantify.

 ## Introduction to the Annual Report:
 - The annual report is published by corporations and distributed to shareholders and interested parties.
-- It provides current information as of the end of the fiscal year, usually March 31.
+It provides current information as of the end of the fiscal year, usually March 31.
 - The primary recipients are current shareholders and prospective investors.
-- The annual report should be the first source of reliable company information.
+The annual report should be the first source of reliable company information.
 - It typically includes sections such as
-  ○ Financial Highlights
+  - Financial Highlights
-  ○ The Management Statement
+  - The Management Statement
-  ○ Management Discussion and Analysis
+  - Management Discussion and Analysis
-  ○ 10-year Financial highlights
+  - 10-year Financial highlights
-  ○ Corporate Information
+  - Corporate Information
-  ○ Director’s Report
+  - Director’s Report
-  ○ Report on Corporate governance
+  - Report on Corporate governance
-  ○ Financial Section
+  - Financial Section
-  ○ Notice
+  - Notice

+## How to Read an Annual Report:
+### WHY (gives Guided questions) & Time Limit
+- If you are a prospective Investor, or an Employee who wants to know where the company is heading.
+Guiding questions will help you soert through the information faster and look for the answers.
+Here sre some of the questions which can be raised by answering WHY:
+  - Do you want to invest in this Company
+  - Does this comapny have exciting Growth Opportunities

+- Time limit : 1 hour for Initial Research.
+  - Helps avoid getting stuck in Rabbit holes and allows to see the Bigger Picture.

+### NARRATIVE AND NUMBERS (50/50):
+- **Narrative**
+  - **Letter to the shareholders:** CEO's aim and the comapnies vision along with thier stratergy and execution.
+  - **Risk Factors:** Familiarise yourself with the risks tht might adversly impact the company.
+- **Numbers**
+  - **1-Page Financial Summary:** Graphs and Tables on what the comapnay considers to be the key performance indicators.

+**Financial Statement:** Income Statement, CashFlow satatement and the Balance Sheet to perform independent analysis:
+#### Income Statement:
+Overview of Profit incurred by the company in an year, start with the following step:
+- **Vertical Scan:**
+  - Go up and down the income sattement and look at the key numbers of revenue:
+    - Net sales
+    - Operating Income
+    - Net Income
+  - How are these numbers in the absolute terms and how do they look on a relative basis ( Eg: Operating income as a percentage of revenue).
+THe Biggest category of cost in the Income statement

+- **Horizontal Scan:**
+  - Compare the current years numbers with the previous years, is there growth or decline (by what percentage)

+#### Cash flow Statement:
+Start with the Main Equation on the Heighest Level
+- Record Starting and Ending Cash Balance of the Year, then calculate the Cash Inflow and Outflow.
+  - **Vertical Scan:** To find the Biggest Line Items
+  - **Horizontal Scan:** To look at Year over Year Changes

+#### Balance Sheet:
+Look at what the comapany owns(Assets) and owes(Liabilites and Equity).

+### SUMMARIZE:
+- Answer your guiding questions and listing the Data Points you based the answers on.
+If you want to continue the reasearch then define how you are going to dig deeper.

 ## P&L Statement (Profit and Loss Statement):
 The Profit and Loss statement reveals what has happened during a specific period of time.
 The P&L statement provides details regarding the following: